TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateContent/Index.rst

 .. rst-class:: bignums

-   1. Go to the :guilabel:`Export` module
+   1. Go to the export module

       On the page tree left click on the page from where you want to start the export.
-Select :guilabel:`More options ...` and then :guilabel:`Export`.
+Select :guilabel:`More options ...`:

       .. figure:: /Images/ImpExpContext.png
          :class: with-shadow